daniwp/simple-indexed-db/README.md

 read:: key (Reads a value from the database with the given key and logs out the value in the console)

-\n
-HINT: Try shutting down the server, starting it again and the retrieve previously written key-values :)
+HINT.
+Try shutting down the server, starting it again and the retrieve previously written key-values :)